RobJacobson/ws-dottie/docs/wsf-fares/readme-wsf-fares.md

 ## Caching Strategy

-The hooks use default caching options from `createInfrequentUpdateOptions()`.
+The hooks use default caching options from `REACT_QUERY.WEEKLY_UPDATES`.
 You do not need to set `enabled`, `refetchInterval`, or `staleTime` manually—these are handled automatically.
 You can override any option by passing an options object to the hook.

 **Caching by Data Type:**
 - **Cache Flush Date**: Infrequent updates (daily)